Bard-Budist/holbertonschool-low_level_programming/README.md

+# C repository, Awesome

-# This repository is based on C, it contains the following projects
+## This repository is based on C, it contains the following projects

 * 0x00.
 C - Hello, World
 * 0x01.
 C - Variables, if, else, while